Overview

 Pathway Wealth Management, LLC (“Adviser” or the “Firm”) is organized as a

-Texas limited liability company and was founded in April 2016 to acquire the assets
+Texas limited liability company and was founded in April 2016.
+The Firm’s practice

 is focused on financial issues that are important to high net worth and other